element-hq/element-meta/docs/FTUE.md

 4. [user is logged in]
 5. [ask server if single device or additional device] Secure Messaging
 	1. If no encryption or secure backup enabled => skip this step or set up secure messaging if first login
-	2. Single device => Ask for recovery method to obtain 4S (offer to reset?) => can't be skipped
+	2. Single device => Ask for recovery method to obtain 4S and offer to reset encryption keys => can't be skipped
-	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) or recovery method => can't be skipped
+	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) or recovery method and offer to reset encryption keys => can't be skipped
 6. [message history and key backup are fetched from server, device is cross-signed (if applicable)]
 7. [only on first login] How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
 8. Ask to allow notifications